lihuilydiazhang/Post-Earthquake-Satellite-Autotasking/README.md

 2. Explore Google Earth Engine’s (GEE) vast satellite archive to query and identify most recent imageries over the disaster location.
 3. Utilize Python and related geospatial packages to create a workflow - linking the USGS API with GEE API - that is automated, scable, and accurate.

-Functioning codes are contained in: Post_Earthquake_Satellite_Autotasking.ipynb
+Functioning codes are contained in: Post_Earthquake_Satellite_Autotasking.ipynb (3rd item in above list)